rafaelmartins/fightstick/README.md

 # fightstick

-A custom-made fight stick for PC and MiSTer FPGA.
+A customizable fight stick for Linux and MiSTer FPGA.

 ![fightstick](./images/fightstick.jpg)